The Blueprints of Intelligence: A Functional-Topological Foundation for Perception and Representation: Abstract

 \section{Abstract}

 Real-world phenomena do not generate arbitrary variability: their signals concentrate on compact, low-variability subsets of functional space, enabling rapid generalization from few examples.
-A small child can recognize a dog after extremely limited exposure because the perceptual manifold of ``dog'' is compact, structured, and low-dimensional.
 We formalize this principle through a deterministic functional--topological framework in which the set of valid realizations produced by a physical process forms a compact subset of a Banach space, endowed with stable invariants, a finite Hausdorff radius, and an induced continuous perceptual functional.

-This geometry provides explicit limits on knowledge, conditions for identifiability, and guarantees for generalization from sparse evidence---properties fundamental to both natural and artificial intelligence.
-Across electromechanical, electrochemical, and physiological domains, we show that real-world processes consistently generate compact perceptual manifolds with the same geometric characteristics.
-Their boundaries can be discovered in a fully self-supervised manner as the empirical radius saturates with increasing sampling, even when the governing equations are unknown.

-These results demonstrate that deterministic functional topology offers a unified mathematical foundation for perception, representation, and world-model construction.
-It provides a geometric explanation for why biological learners and self-supervised AI systems can generalize from few observations, and establishes compact perceptual manifolds as a fundamental building block for future AI architectures.
-Finally, this work unifies biological perception and modern self-supervised models under a single geometric principle: both derive their generalization ability from the compactness and invariants of real-world perceptual manifolds.
+This geometry provides structural constraints on variability, conditions for identifiability, and supports generalization from sparse evidence.